RaviTambade/Craftsmanship/Notes/guidenceto12thpassout.md

-# *Mentor's Talk at Transflower: Understanding Arts, Science, Engineering, and Technology — And Where IT Belongs*
+# *Mentor's Talk at Transflower*

+Understanding Arts, Science, Engineering, and Technology and Where IT Belongs

 > “Dear students,
 > I remember sitting with two of you last week, sipping tea and diving into a passionate discussion — not about which stream is better, but how beautifully **Arts**, **Science**, **Engineering**, and **Technology** connect, support, and enrich each other.